-- Domestic Violence and Abuse

-- NSPCC-Domestic Abuse

-- Operation Encompass helpline 0204 513 9990 (8am-1pm Mon-Fri)
+- NSPCC-Domestic Abuse - Refuge-Domestic abuse & effects on children New Link - Domestic abuse: specialist sources of support New link - Operation Encompass helpline 0204 513 9990 (8am-1pm Mon-Fri)

 Drugs

 There is evidence that children and young people are increasingly misusing alcohol and illegal drugs.
 Consequences range from non-attendance and poor attainment at school, poor health, committing crime to support 'habits' and increased risk of being a victim of violent crime and criminal exploitation, including sexual exploitation.